 At the end of last term, as part of trips week, seven physics students visited CERN, the European Organisation for Nuclear Research in Geneva, Switzerland.

 During the trip students visited the Floral Clock, the Natural History Museum and St. Peter's Cathederal, amounting to 18km of walking on their first day seeing the sights.

-The second day was spent at CERN where they visited the Microcosm and The Universe of Particles exhibitions and took part in the S-Cool Lab, building cloud chambers and detected exotic particles called muons together with alpha particles, beta particles and learned what the vapour trails can tell us about particle interactions.
-They also attended a lecture on the Universe of Particles and visited CERN's first particle accelerator, the Synchrocyclotron and visited the ATLAS experiment including the control room where they could see live results from proton-proton collisions.
+The second day was spent at CERN where they visited the microcosm, The Universe of Particles exhibitions and took part in the S-Cool Lab where they built cloud chambers and detected exotic particles called muons.
+They also had the opportunity to attend a lecture on the Universe of Particles.

-The students were a credit to themselves and excellent representatives of the school, and it was a privilege to accompany them on this trip.
+The students were a credit to themselves and excellent representatives of the school, it looks like everyone had a fantastic time!